 And many more.

-That may sound disheartening to some but it is how I believe it was meant to be.
+That may sound disheartening to some but it is, I believe, the way it was meant to be.
 Secular society incorporated the best of love from sacred scripture and added to it their own.
 While at the same time relegating those passages that must be considered aberrations of love today, to the distant past.
-And I believe our love will continue to progress and reach new heights in the millennia to come, each time coming closer to the Divine’s love and yet never quite reaching that pinnacle of perfection.
+And I believe our love will continue to progress and reach new heights in the millennia to come, each time coming closer to the Divine’s love and yet never quite reaching that mountaintop.

-Consider one addition that secular humanity has made to the love proclaimed in the holy books, that of secular liberalism that brought about laws such as the following:
+Consider one addition that secular humanity has made to the love proclaimed in the holy books, that of secular liberalism that brought about declarations and laws such as the following:

 Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, either alone or in community with others and in public or private, to manifest his religion or belief in teaching, practice, worship and observance